 The large earcups are decently padded and mold well to the head.
 They are very large though, and may be a little too massive, depending on the user's head size.
 The PXC 450 would be a lot more comfortable if it wasn't for another odd design choice: The inside of the ear cups protrude outwards and touch the listener's ears, if not placed on the head perfectly.
 This causes a lot of discomfort after long listening sessions.

 Button layout is average at best.
 The buttons are functional but just poorly designed and feel cramped on the very large ear cup.
 They offer volume and "talk-through" controls but no play/stop button.
 There's also a strangely hidden switch on the left ear cup that just adds to the oddness of the button layout.

 The Sennheiser PXC450 are decently stable headphones that stay in place during casual listening sessions.
 They are not designed for sports, though and will quickly fall off your head during high-intensity exercises.
-They're not good for the gym and don't have a detachable cable that will disconnect if it gets hooked on to something, and will pull the headphones off your head if the cable is caught on something.
+On the upside, they have a detachable audio cable, which helps reduce the chances of the headphones falling off your head if the cable is caught on something.

 The PXC450 are on the larger side for over-ear headphones.
 The big earcups lay flat to be somewhat portable.
 Unfortunately, they will take a decent amount of space in a backpack.
 They won't comfortably fit in a handbag and are far too big to fit in any pockets, even larger jacket pockets.